Social Security Disability Insurance: Beneficiaries

-Number and Trends
+Number and trends

-At the end of 2020, there were 9.7 million Americans receiving benefits from the SSDI program.
-This included 8.2 million disabled workers, 1.4 million children of disabled workers, and 0.1 million spouses of disabled workers.
-Children and spouses are sometimes referred to as auxiliary beneficiaries because they receive benefits based on their relationship to a disabled worker, not because they are necessarily disabled.
+At the end of 2020, 9.7 million Americans were receiving benefits from the SSDI program, including 8.2 million disabled workers, 1.4 million children of disabled workers, and 0.1 million spouses of disabled workers.
+Children and spouses are sometimes called "auxiliary beneficiaries" because they receive benefits based on their relationship to a disabled worker, not because they are disabled.

-The number of beneficiaries grew rapidly between 1990 and 2010 before leveling off and then declining in recent years.
+The number of beneficiaries grew rapidly between 1990 and 2010 before leveling off and then declining.
 Two schools of thought developed to explain the rapid growth in the program during the 1990s and early 2000s.
 According to David Autor and Mark Duggan, policy changes and earnings patterns were responsible for the growth.
-With regard to policy, Autor and Duggan argue an SSDI reform act loosened the disability screening process, leading to more SSDI awards and shifting their composition towards claimants with low-mortality disorders such as mental illness and back pain.
-With regard to earnings patterns, Autor and Duggan argue SSDI benefits rose in value relative to what recipients would have earned from employment, prompting greater numbers of individuals to seek benefits.
-The second school of thought on program growth in the 1990s and early 2000s emphasized demographic factors such as population growth, aging of the baby boom generation into their disability-prone years, growth in women's labor force participation, and the increase in Social Security's full retirement age from 65 to 66.
+With regard to policy, Autor and Duggan argue an SSDI reform act loosened the disability screening process, leading to more SSDI awards and shifting their composition toward claimants with low-mortality disorders such as mental illness and back pain.
+With regard to earnings patterns, Autor and Duggan argue SSDI benefits rose in value relative to what recipients would have earned from employment, prompting more people to seek benefits.
+The second school of thought on program growth in the 1990s and early 2000s emphasizes demographic factors such as population growth, the aging of Baby boomers into their disability-prone years, growth in women's labor force participation, and the increase in Social Security's full retirement age from 65 to 66.